Breword/tmux/Clipboard.md

 set -s copy-command 'xsel -i'
 ~~~~

-The configuration in the next section for older versions works with tmux 3.2
+The more complex configuration in the next section also works tmux 3.2 and
-and later as well, although `copy-command` is simpler.
+later versions.

 #### How to configure - tmux versions between 2.4 and 3.1